buildtesters/buildtest/docs/index.rst

 If you are interested in trying out buildtest, first :ref:`install buildtest <installing_buildtest>` and check out the :ref:`quick start guide <quick_start>`.
 Next, go through the :ref:`Getting Started Guide <getting_started>` which will walk you through the basic features of buildtest.
-Once you are ready to write tests, check out the to get :ref:`writing buildspecs guide <writing_buildspecs>` which will discuss in more detail how to write tests.
+Once you are ready to write tests, check out the :ref:`writing buildspecs guide <writing_buildspecs>` which will discuss how to write buildspecs.

 If you are first time user of buildtest, we recommend you to go through the :ref:`command line tutorial <command_line_tutorial>` and :ref:`buildspec tutorial <buildspec_tutorial>`.